lshreyasharmal/Sentimental_Inbox/README.md

 #### Mailing Thread
 ![alt text](images/Thread.png)

-This analysis of emails is helpful for organisations which want to improve relationships with their customers and also prioritize different mails in the inbox.
+This analysis of emails is helpful for organisations that want to improve relationships with their customers and also prioritize different mails in their inbox.